 Taxamo provides a pre-built integration with payment providers, allowing for the detection of relevant tax information, the calculation of taxes, and the assignment of a proper entity through which the sale will be made.

-If Taxamo is the seller for the customer, the VAT/GST obligation will be taken over by Taxamo.
+If Taxamo is deemed to be the seller for the customer, it means Taxamo is liable for VAT/GST purposes.

 When a decision has been made to proceed with a Taxamo integration, the Taxamo sales team will provide you with a signup URL so that you can create your own account.